jzyinq/gojira/README.md

 ## Todo list

+- [ ] cli version does not update worklogs if they exist already
 - [ ] ticket status change prompt after logging time
 - [ ] tests
 - [ ] unify workLogs and worklogsIssues structs - use one for both